-As part of Premium Economy, you get an oversized pillow, a blanket, a small amenity kit and a large pair of headphones.
-The amenity kit contains just the essentials: toothbrush and toothpaste, eye mask, a pair of socks, earbuds and a pen.
-The blanket is plush, but not too thick.
-The headphones were the noise cancelling type that would normally be distributed in business class and above, so that is a real advantage if you are choosing between flying in Economy vs Premium Economy.
+As part of Premium Economy, you get an oversized pillow, a blanket, a small amenity kit, and a large pair of headphones.
+The amenity kit contains just the essentials: a toothbrush and toothpaste, an eye mask, a pair of socks, earbuds, and a pen.
+The blanket is plush but not too thick.
+The headphones were the noise-canceling type that would normally be distributed in business class and above, so that is a real advantage if you are choosing between flying in Economy vs. Premium Economy.

-Big bonus travelling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

-Depending on the length of the flight, if it is overnight, you sometimes get breakfast served although I believe that this is the same as in Economy.
+Depending on the flight length, if it is overnight, you sometimes get breakfast served, although I believe that this is the same as in Economy.
 On shorter flights, you just get a drink and a mars bar (or similar).